Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Introduction

 Neural operator learning has emerged as a central paradigm in scientific machine learning for approximating solution operators of partial differential equations (PDEs).
 By learning mappings between function spaces, neural operators aim to amortize the cost of repeatedly solving PDEs under varying boundary conditions, source terms, or coefficients.
 Such many-query settings arise ubiquitously in physical, chemical, and biological modeling, where repeated numerical solves constitute a major computational bottleneck \cite{Quarteroni2015, Benner2015, Willcox2002}.
 Neural operators provide fast surrogate models that deliver approximate PDE solutions with accuracy often sufficient for downstream analysis and decision-making, while substantially reducing computational cost compared with repeated high-fidelity simulations \cite{Lu_2021, Kovachki2023JMLR}.

 Among existing approaches, the Deep Operator Network (DeepONet) \cite{Lu_2021} and the Fourier Neural Operator (FNO) \cite{li2021fourier} represent the most widely used and representative neural operator models.
 DeepONet employs a branch--trunk decomposition to learn operator mappings from input functions to solution fields, while FNO leverages global convolution in the Fourier domain to efficiently capture long-range dependencies on regular grids.
-Beyond these baselines, a growing family of neural operator architectures has been proposed, including geometry-informed operators \cite{Li2023GINO}, multiscale U-shaped designs \cite{Rahman2023UNO}, and transformer-inspired formulations \cite{Ye2024PDEformer}.
+Beyond these baselines, a growing family of neural operator architectures has been proposed, including geometry-informed operators \cite{Li2023GINO}, the U-shaped Neural Operator (UNO) \cite{Rahman2023UNO}, and transformer-inspired or attention-based formulations such as Transolver \cite{Wu2024Transolver} and PDEformer \cite{Ye2024PDEformer}.

 Despite this progress, several challenges remain in practical operator-learning settings.
 First, nonlinear interactions in PDE operators can be difficult to represent or optimize using purely additive architectural compositions.
 Second, many real-world problems involve \emph{multiple functional inputs}, such as boundary traces, source terms, or coefficient fields, as well as coupled multi-field outputs.
 Third, training efficiency and optimization stability become increasingly important as problem complexity grows, particularly for three-dimensional PDEs and large-scale benchmarks.